Backyard Camping: A Magical Adventure for Kids

 A real camping tent, if you have one

-A sheet + rope tied between two trees
+A sheet and rope tied between two trees

 An old playhouse